-An Octal number system is a kind of number system which is classified apart from Binary Numbers System, Decimal Numbers System, Hexadecimal Number System.
+Octal Number System is a classification of number system apart from Binary Numbers System, Decimal Numbers System, Hexadecimal Number System.
 In Mathematics, you must have learned about the Number system, which is a way of expressing numbers or numerals.
 They are Natural Numbers, Integers, Rational Numbers, Irrational Numbers, Real Numbers and Prime Numbers.
 The octal symbol is used to represent the numbers with base 8.

 The octal number has various applications and importance.
 It is commonly used in computer basics.
 Here, in this article, we will learn about conversion octal number to decimal number.
 Binary to octal conversion is also an easy method, where we will first convert binary to decimal and decimal to octal.
 Let us discuss octal number with its definition, uses and application.

 A number system which has its base as ‘eight’ is called an Octal number system.
 It uses numbers from 0 to 7.
 Let us take an example, to understand the concept.
 As we said, any number with base 8 is an octal number like 248, 1098, 558, etc.

 Like Octal number is represented with base 8, in the same way, a binary number is represented with base 2, decimal number with base 10 and the hexadecimal number is represented with base 16.
 Examples for these number systems are: